-- (a) If an accepted payment order is not, under Section 4A-202(a), an authorized order of a customer identified as sender, but is effective as an order of the customer pursuant to Section 4A-202(b), the following rules apply: - (1) By express written agreement evidenced in a record, the receiving bank may limit the extent to which it is entitled to enforce or retain payment of the payment order. - (2) The receiving bank is not entitled to enforce or retain payment of the payment order if the customer proves that the order was not caused, directly or indirectly, by each of the following: a person (i) a person entrusted at any time with duties to act for the customer with respect to payment orders or the security procedure, or (ii) a person who obtained access to transmitting facilities of the customer or who obtained, from a source controlled by the customer and without authority of the receiving bank, information facilitating breach of the security procedure, regardless of how the information was obtained or whether the customer was at fault, and (iii) the customer's failure to comply with reasonable obligations imposed on it under the agreement establishing the security procedure where the customer's failure was a material cause of the unauthorized payment order.
-Information includes any access device, computer software, or the like. - (b) This section applies to amendments of payment orders to the same extent it applies to payment orders.
+(a) If an accepted payment order is not, under Section 4A-202(a), an authorized order of a customer identified as sender, but is effective as an order of the customer pursuant to Section 4A-202(b), the following rules apply:

+(1) By express written agreement evidenced in a record, the receiving bank may limit the extent to which it is entitled to enforce or retain payment of the payment order.

+(2) The receiving bank is not entitled to enforce or retain payment of the payment order if the customer proves that the order was not caused, directly or indirectly, by each of the following: a person (i) a person entrusted at any time with duties to act for the customer with respect to payment orders or the security procedure, or (ii) a person who obtained access to transmitting facilities of the customer or who obtained, from a source controlled by the customer and without authority of the receiving bank, information facilitating breach of the security procedure, regardless of how the information was obtained or whether the customer was at fault, and (iii) the customer's failure to comply with reasonable obligations imposed on it under the agreement establishing the security procedure.
+Information includes any access device, computer software, or the like.

+(b) This section applies to amendments of payment orders to the same extent it applies to payment orders.